airbnb/mavericks/docs/mocking.md

 ### Launching Mocked Screens

-To help you easily access your mocks, the mocking artifact ships with an Android Activity, `MvRxLauncherActivity`, that automatically aggregates all mocked Fragments in your App and displays them with their available mocks.
+To help you easily access your mocks, the mocking artifact ships with an Android Activity, `MavericksLauncherActivity`, that automatically aggregates all mocked Fragments in your App and displays them with their available mocks.

 ![Launcher Home](/images/mock_launcher_home.png) ![Launcher Detail Screen](/images/mock_launcher_detail_page.png) ![Fragment opened from launcher](/images/mock_launcher_opened_fragment.png)

 You can select a Fragment and mock and it will be opened in a new Activity.

-To access this Launcher Activity, call `MvRxLauncherActivity.show(context)`.
+To access this Launcher Activity, call `MavericksLauncherActivity.show(context)`.

-By default this loads each Fragment in a plain Activity, but if your Fragments expect a specific host Activity you can customize the Activity they are launched in by setting `MvRxLauncherMockActivity.activityToShowMock` to whichever Activity class you want.
+By default this loads each Fragment in a plain Activity, but if your Fragments expect a specific host Activity you can customize the Activity they are launched in by setting `MavericksLauncherMockActivity.activityToShowMock` to whichever Activity class you want.

-If you set a custom activity this way it should use the `MvRxLauncherMockActivity.showNextMockFromActivity` function to display the mocked view once the Activity is created.
+If you set a custom activity this way it should use the `MavericksLauncherMockActivity.showNextMockFromActivity` function to display the mocked view once the Activity is created.
 For example:

 ```kotlin
 class LauncherActivity : AppCompatActivity() {